Poudingue/Fbx2Mitsuba/README.md

 ## What will be converted

 - Target cameras
-- Positions, colors and intensity of lights (sphere lights correctly taken into account)
+- Positions, colors and intensity of photometric pointlights (sphere lights correctly taken into account)
 - Meshes (separated by material for a single 3d object)
+	- Hierarchy of objects will be lost, but their placement should be ok now
 - Materials : Should work pretty well with 3dsmax's “physical” materials.
+	- Metalness should work properly, with specular color based on diffuse
+	- Transparency should work properly, with correct IOR and colored specular transmittance
 - Textures should work for diffuse, roughness and bumpmapping, with uv mapping.
 	- If a texture reference is not found, the texture will be replaced with a default error texture